ChallengeSY/nebunoid/codes.md

 ## Nebunoid Cheats

 Nebunoid comes with a collection of cheat codes, accessed via F11 while the game is running.
-Cheat codes which alter gameplay require acknowledgement that they will disqualify high scores and void experience earnings before they can be used.
+Cheat codes which alter gameplay require acknowledgement that they will disqualify high scores and void star earnings before they can be used.

 * NexTrack: Skips to the next song in the playlist.
 * Scratch: Stops the current song.
 Effective until turns change or overridden with the code above.